 Both.
 Before training in the morning and before my afternoon session.
 I then take a third and final dose of CBD paste in the evening before bed.
-I find CBD helps a lot with sports recovery, often helping revive my body after a tough training session.
-It’s also great to relax in the evening ready for the next day.
+I find CBD helps a lot with sports recovery, especially after a tough training session.
+It’s also great to take in the evening ready for the next day.

 What are the main benefits of training regularly?